 “The policy decision to use duty location as a basis for BAH is based on the desire to compensate members for the typical housing cost near the member’s duty location.
 Once the duty station is known, the BAH compensation is fixed, regardless of where the member lives.”

-Note: Geo-baching, or voluntarily living in separate locations, is different than being on unaccompanied orders.
-Unaccompanied orders are when the military does not allow the servicemember to bring his or her family to their next duty assignment, generally because of the nature of the orders, such as the location, a short tour length, medical clearance, or similar reasons.
+Note: Geo-baching, or voluntarily living in separate locations, is different from being on unaccompanied orders.
+Unaccompanied orders are when the military does not allow the service member to bring his or her family to their next duty assignment, generally because of the nature of the orders, such as the location, a short tour length, medical clearance or similar reasons.

 Why Do People Geo-bach?